-The first and the most obvious conclusion from Fig. \ref{fig:Number of LDA Topics} is that the introduction of user embeddings boosts the performance considerably.
-This showcases the importance of using user information in modelling multi-user datasets.
-Furthermore, it can be seen that the performance improvement is nearly monotonic with the increasing $K$.
-This makes sense since the higher the user vector dimensionality, the more information can be conveyed to GUIDE-VAE.
-We see that this is subject to saturation after some $K$ values.
-Practitioners can select among these values to not overwhelm the input sizes of the neural networks with unnecessarily large user vectors.
+The first and most obvious conclusion from Fig. \ref{fig:Number of LDA Topics} is that the introduction of user embeddings boosts the performance considerably.
+This highlights the efficacy of utilising user information in modelling multi-user datasets.
+Furthermore, it can be seen that the performance improvement is nearly monotonic with the increasing $K$, until it saturates.
+Practitioners can select among these values to avoid overwhelming neural network input sizes with unnecessarily large user vectors.

-On the other hand, Fig. \ref{fig:Number of LDA Clusters} reveals that cluster sizes above 250 are merely effective on the performance of this dataset.
-Since this is a computationally light step of the user embedding scheme and does not affect the input sizes of the neural networks, moderately high granularities can be used for wording.
+On the other hand, Fig. \ref{fig:Number of LDA Clusters} reveals that cluster sizes above 250 are sufficiently effective on the performance of this dataset.
+Since this is a computationally light step in the user embedding scheme and does not affect the neural networks' input sizes, moderately high granularities can be used for wording.

-Another result given in these figures is the performance improvement that comes with PDCC.
-As one can see, using a pattern dictionary with size $V=100$ consistently increases the performance over a diagonal covariance structure.
-This shows that GUIDE-VAE brings out significant performance improvements by utilizing both of the proposed methods.
+Another result presented in these figures is the performance improvement associated with PDCC.
+As shown, using a pattern dictionary with $V=100$ consistently improves performance compared to a diagonal covariance structure.
+This demonstrates that GUIDE-VAE achieves significant performance improvements by leveraging both the user embeddings and PDCC.